datagrok-ai/public/help/compute/solver.md

   P2 = -1
 ```

-Define auxiliary compuations in the `#expressions`-block:
+Define auxiliary computations in the `#expressions`-block:
+Use expressions to simplify equations.
+They may depend on constants, parameters and the argument.

 ```python
 #expressions: